3599josephw/zero_day/README.md

 Git and GitHub

-Learn about Virtial Machines and Vagrant, install Git and hook it up to your Github account.
+Learn about Virtial Machines and Vagrant, install Git and hook it up to your Github account.# zero_day